IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/01-opening-and-checking-an-image.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-### Histograms on multi-channel images
+### Multiple histograms on a multi-channel image

-If the image contains multiple channels, it makes more sense to plot a histogram for each one:
+Dealing with multiple channels, it makes sense to build a single **figure** displaying the histograms together:

 ```python
 matplotlib.pyplot.figure(figsize=(12, 6))